tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 "calling a method").

 I also rather like the ``responds_to?`` and ``method_missing`` mechanisms.

+Finally, I appreciate the fact that `The Ruby Style Guide`_ suggests not using any of this in most cases - it does, however, explain why, and suggest alternatives.

 **Note** I believe it *is* important to use a programming languages own terms for its concepts.
 In this case it shows up relative subtelties in the way the